|

 Social problems

-Aside from the nutritional concerns when following a vegetarian diet, there are also social considerations.
+Aside from the nutrition concerns when following a vegetarian diet, there are also social considerations.
 Although in some places, people take a vegetarian lifestyle in stride, there are those who are uncomfortable or even disapproving of this way of eating.

 Some may feel that if you are a vegetarian, you think that everyone should be also, and that you will look down on them for eating meat.
 Others may think that vegetarian food is weird or unpalatable, possibly without really knowing what it is.
 Another group firmly believes that eating meat is “macho” and that “real men eat meat!”
 Invitations to dinner may be few and far between, because the cook simply does not know what kind of meal to make that does not have meat at its center.